vaibhav18matere/books/README.md

 and in some cases, ignorance.
 - But what if we let these opinions go?
 Let’s try weeding (ekkoptein; cutting or knocking out) them out of our lives so that things simply are.
 Not good or bad, not colored with opinion or judgment.

+### 19th APRIL => OUR SPHERE OF IMPULSES
+- Be willing to learn from anyone and everyone, regardless of their station in life.